Avisrivastava15/Javascript-Practice/README.md

-# Web-Development-Practice
+# Javascript-Practice
-Welcome to my Web Development Practice Repository — a collection of mini projects and experiments built while learning and strengthening the core web technologies: HTML, CSS, and JavaScript.
+Welcome to my Javascript Practice Repository — a collection of mini projects and experiments built while learning and strengthening the core web technologies: HTML, CSS, and JavaScript.

 This repository represents my hands-on journey toward mastering front-end development through consistent practice, creativity, and exploration.